-The bridge is a metaphor for the research focus of the residency AND the subject of the new work, where site dance approaches merge from different directions and expand to new awareness.
-We curiously unpack the patterns, psychologies and choreographies of the bridge as a space between two ends or beginnings and places of suspended transition.
+The bridge is a metaphor for the research focus of the residency AND the subject of the work, where site dance approaches merge from different directions and expand to new awareness.
+We curiously unpacked the patterns, psychologies and choreographies of the bridge as a space between two ends or beginnings and places of suspended transition.

 This project has been supported by Supercell: Festival of Contemporary Dance through The Makers Program – a commissioning project assisted by the Australian Government through the Australia Council, its arts funding and advisory body; the Queensland Government through Arts Queensland; the Regional Arts Development Fund which is a partnership between the Queensland Government and City of Gold Coast to support local arts and culture in regional Queensland; and proudly supported by HOTA Home of the Arts.

 Australian Dance Party artists: Alison Plevey, Olivia Fyfe and Ryan Stone.
 Gogi Dance Collective: Alicia Harvie, Ashleigh White and Viviane Frehner In collaboration with Daniele Constance, Glenn Barry and Uncle John Graham.

 When: 16th-22nd May 2021 Where: HOTA Bridge as part of the Supercell: Festival of Contemporary Dance Makers Program.

 Scott Belzner a-bridging-place.
 Last image by Lorna Sim (Australian Dance Party) and Gold Coast City Council (Gogi Dance Collective).